 BV is the most common lower genital tract infection in women of reproductive age.
 The condition may occur in up to 32 percent of pregnancies.
 Although doctors do not think that BV is a sexually transmitted infection, women who have had multiple sex partners have an elevated risk of developing BV compared to other women.
 Vaginal douching also may increase the BV risk.

 Typically, BV shows up as a discharge with a strong, fishy odor.
-This is usually what alerts the woman that she should get medical help.
-During pregnancy, VG is similar to how it is in non-pregnant women, but negative consequences are more likely in pregnant women.
+This is usually what alerts a woman that she should get medical help.
+During pregnancy, BV is similar to how it is in non-pregnant women, but negative consequences are more likely in pregnant women.
 It is possible to screen women for BV with tests of vaginal specimens, but usually doctors don’t do this.
-Thus, usually BV is not recognized until your report the discharge.
+Thus, usually BV is not recognized until you report the discharge.

 The preferred treatment for BV is a medication called metronidazole, which you take as a pill twice per day for a week.
 Metronidazole is particularly effective because it kills the atypical bacteria that have taken over, but without harming the normal Lactobacillus that needs to recover.
 An alternative to metronidazole is clindamycin, which also can be taken as a pill or it can be applied as a vaginal cream.
 Both medications are safe during pregnancy.
 Metronidazole also is the treatment choice for treating BV in mothers who are breastfeeding, as it is safe for nursing infants.